-- A. No owner or agent of the owner, of any land located within the territorial jurisdiction of the County, shall subdivide his/her land in violation of these regulations or transfer or sell land by reference to, exhibition of or any other use of a plat showing a subdivision of land before the plat has been properly approved under these regulations and recorded in the office of the Register of Deeds.
-The description by metes and bounds in the instrument of transfer or other documents used in the process of selling or transferring land does not exempt the transaction from these regulations. - B. The Register of Deeds shall not record a plat of any subdivision unless the plat has been approved in the manner prescribed by these regulations or the owner has certified that the subdivision is exempt from these regulations.
-(See 1.4C and D) - C. As provided in NCGS §153A-334, Nno officer or agency of the County may issue permits for the construction of any building or structure located on, or authorize the extension, connection or construction of any public or private facilities or services to a lot or other division of land that has not been properly created and approved, as provided by these -regulations. - D. The Planning Department is responsible for enforcing these regulations.
+A. No owner or agent of the owner, of any land located within the territorial jurisdiction of the County, shall subdivide his/her land in violation of these regulations or transfer or sell land by reference to, exhibition of or any other use of a plat showing a subdivision of land before the plat has been properly approved under these regulations and recorded in the office of the Register of Deeds.
+The description by metes and bounds in the instrument of transfer or other documents used in the process of selling or transferring land does not exempt the transaction from these regulations.

+B. The Register of Deeds shall not record a plat of any subdivision unless the plat has been approved in the manner prescribed by these regulations or the owner has certified that the subdivision is exempt from these regulations.
+(See 1.4C and D)

+C. As provided in NCGS §153A-334, no officer or agency of the County may issue permits for the construction of any building or structure located on, or authorize the extension, connection or construction of any public or private facilities or services to a lot or other division of land that has not been properly created and approved, as provided by these regulations.

+D. The Planning Department is responsible for enforcing these regulations.

-- E. The County may enjoin illegal subdivision, transfer or sale of land by action of injunction.
-Any violation of these regulations shall constitute a misdemeanor and violations of such provisions shall be punished by a fine or by imprisonment for a term not exceeding 30 days, as provided in N.C.
-General Statute NCGS § 14-4153A-334. - F. As provided in NCGS §153A-123, Aany violation of the provisions of these regulations or a failure to comply with any of its requirements shallmay subject the offender to a stop work order (where applicable) and a civil penalty of \$50.00 per day for the first violation.
+E. The County may enjoin illegal subdivision, transfer or sale of land by action of injunction.
+Any violation of these regulations shall constitute a misdemeanor and violations of such provisions shall be punished by a fine or by imprisonment for a term not exceeding 30 days, as provided in NCGS §153A-334.

+F. As provided in NCGS §153A-123, any violation of the provisions of these regulations or a failure to comply with any of its requirements may subject the offender to a civil penalty of \$50.00 per day for the first violation.
 If the same violation occurs on the same property within six (6) years after the initial violation is remedied, a civil penalty in the amount of \$100.00 per day shall automatically apply.
 If the same violation occurs on the same property within six (6) years after the second occurrence of the violation is remedied, a civil penalty in the amount of \$200.00 per day shall automatically apply.
+If the same violation occurs on the same violation occurs on the same property within six (6) years after the second occurrence of the violation is remedied, a civil penalty in the amount of \$200.00 per day shall automatically apply.
 If the same violation occurs on the same property within six (6) years after the third or any subsequent occurrence of the violation is remedied, a civil penalty in the amount of \$500.00 per day shall automatically apply.
 For the purposes of assessing civil penalties each day such violation continues shall be considered a separate and distinct offense.
-In the case where a stop work order is violated, the fine can immediately be assessed at \$500 per day. - G. In situations where the property for which First Plat approval is sought was timbered in violation of development regulations, and the timber harvest results in the removal of all or substantially all of the trees that were protected under County regulations governing development of that tract, the County may withhold approval for up to three (3) years after the completion of the timber harvest.
+In the case where a stop work order is violated, the fine can immediately be assessed at \$500 per day.

+G. In situations where the property for which First Plat approval is sought was timbered in violation of development regulations, and the timber harvest results in the removal of all or substantially all of the trees that were protected under County regulations governing development of that tract, the County may withhold approval for up to three (3) years after the completion of the timber harvest.